uraimo/buildSwiftOnARM/README.md

-🚨**WIP**: Use the [swift-3.1.1](https://github.com/uraimo/buildSwiftOnARM/tree/3.1.1) branch for a stable release, check out the [issues](https://github.com/uraimo/buildSwiftOnARM/issues) to verify the current status.🚨

 # Building Swift on ARM

-A few, very simple, bash scripts to clone, configure and build Swift 4.1.2 on ARM devices.
+A few, very simple, bash scripts to clone, configure and build Swift 4.1.3 on ARM devices.

-Derived from [package-swift](https://github.com/iachievedit/package-swift) by [@iachievedit](https://twitter.com/iachievedit), some patches from [swift-arm](https://github.com/swift-arm/) by [@hpux735](https://twitter.com/hpux735), support for 4.1 derived from the work of [@chnmrc](https://github.com/chnmrc/swift4arm).

 ## Supported Architectures